nicowilliams/ctp/README.md

 calls nor the ability to make CPUs/threads run, and it has no application-visible concept of critical sections, therefore it works in user-land with no special kernel support.

+> I wrote TSVs back in 2012, and at the time I was not aware of the term
+> "hazard pointer" for the technique I used in one of the TSV
+> implementations.
+Hazard pointers compose and thus scale very well as
+> a development technique, so I'm making a first-class hazard pointer
+> data structure and API (public API) to help construct other lock-free
+> data structures than just TSVs.
+>
+> Hazard pointers allow one to use a trivial loop over atomically
+> reading a shared location and writing to a thread-local "hazard
+> pointer" until the latter is seen to have the same value as the
+> former.
+Values referenced by hazard pointers are not to be destroyed,
+> with no need for reference counting.
+>
+> The main down side to the hazard pointer technique is that a garbage
+> collection step is needed occasionally.
+For rarely-written pointer
+> variables the garbage collection step is only needed when writing.
+> For pointer variables written very often the readers will also often
+> have to execute the garbage collection.
+Garbage collection is O(N)
+> where N is the number of live threads that have read a pointer
+> variable protected by hazard pointers, so this is not so bad.

  - One thread needs to create the variable (as many as desired) once by calling `thread_safe_var_init()` and providing a value destructor.